Our novel algorithms in a driverless car

 - A larger smoothness σ makes the convergence less sharp and the transition part larger.

 Selecting an optimal smoothness σ in each given situation is essential to earn trust from people.
-A car with optimal feedback-control responsiveness earns people’s trust; they regard the car as gentle, friendly and responsive enough.
+A car with optimal feedback-control responsiveness earns people’s trust; they regard the car as gentle, friendly and responsive.

 For detailed discussions, Click here to read more about Responsiveness of Tracking-Type Atomic Motions

-The following motion Squash game shows an example of optimized-response Atomic Motions.
-Each optimized turn makes people comfortable, neither too quick nor too slow.
+The following video demonstration Squash game shows an example of optimally responding Atomic Motions.
+Each optimal turn, neither too quick nor too slow, makes people comfortable.

 The Swan robot executes a similar motion to the above [1.2] Squash motion, while the founder’s grandsons use “rackets” to determine reflection angles.